 William Marshal’s nephew, John Marshal was sent to the castle, to ascertain the situation within the city, but as he approached, Nicholaa’s deputy, Geoffrey de Serlant, was making his way out to report to the English commanders that the castle was still in Nocholaa’s hands.
 It is not hard to imagine Nicholaa or her deputy climbing the tallest towers of the castle, to watch out for an approaching relief force.
 Seeing the Marshal’s banners appearing in the north must have been an amazing feeling.

-Des Roches’ reconnaissance proved successful and he reported to Marshal that there was a gate within the north-west wall of the city, which, although blockaded, could be cleared.
-As Marshal set men to clearing the blockaded gate, the earl of Chester was sent to attack the North Gate as a diversion and Faulkes de Breauté took his crossbowmen into the castle via the West Gate and set them on the ramparts above the East Gate, so their bolts could fire down on the besiegers.
+According to the Histoire, des Roches’ reconnaissance proved successful and he reported to Marshal that there was a gate within the north-west wall of the city, which, although blockaded, could be cleared.
+As Marshal set men to clearing the blockaded gate, the earl of Chester was sent to attack the North Gate as a diversion and Faulkes de Breauté took his crossbowmen into the castle via a postern gate and set them on the ramparts above the East Gate, so their bolts could fire down on the besiegers.

 De Breauté fell into disgrace in 1224 and so the major source for the Battle of Lincoln – the Histoire de Guillaume le Maréschale – plays down his role in the battle.
 However, his crossbowmen managed to keep the French forces focussed on the castle, rather than Marshal’s forces outside the city.
 De Breauté did make a sortie out of the East Gate, to attack the besiegers, but was taken prisoner and had to be rescued by his own men; although at what stage of the battle this happened is uncertain.

-It took several hours, it seems, for Marshal’s men to break through the gate; but when they did, the 70-year-old William Marshal was so eager to lead the charge that he had to be reminded to don his helmet.
-Once safely helmeted, he led his men down West Gate, turning right to approach the castle from the north, his men spilling into the space between castle and cathedral, where the main force of the besiegers were still firing missiles at the castle.
+The Histoire tells how it took several hours, it seems, for Marshal’s men to break through the gate.
+The 70-year-old William Marshal was so eager to lead the charge that he had to be reminded to don his helmet.
+Once safely helmeted, he led his men through the city gates and down Bailgate to approach the castle from the north, his men spilling into the space between castle and cathedral, where the main force of the besiegers were still firing missiles at the castle.

 The English forces took the enemy so totally by surprise that one man – according to the Histoire he was the enemy’s ‘most expert stonethrower’² – thought they were allies and continued loading the siege machinery, only to head struck from his shoulders.

-Almost simultaneously, it seems, the earl of Chester had broken through the North Gate and battle was joined on all sides.
+Almost simultaneously, it seems, the earl of Chester had broken through a gate to the northeast and battle was joined on all sides.
 Vicious, close-quarter combat had erupted in the narrow streets, but the fiercest fighting was in front of the cathedral.
 In the midst of the melee, William Longspée took a blow from Robert of Roppesley, whose lance broke against the earl.
-The aged Marshal dealt a blow to Roppesley that had the knight who, having crawled to a nearby house ‘out of fear, [he] went to hide in an upper room as quickly as he could’.³
+The aged Marshal dealt a blow to Roppesley that the knight who, having crawled to a nearby house ‘out of fear, [he] went to hide in an upper room as quickly as he could’.³

 The Comte de Perche made his stand in front of the cathedral, rallying his troops; and it was there he took a blow from Reginald Croc which breached the eye slit of his helmet.
 Croc himself was badly wounded and died the same day.
 The Comte continued to fight, striking several blows to the Marshal’s helmet (the one he had almost forgotten to don), before falling from his horse.
 It was thought the Comte was merely stunned until someone tried to remove his helmet and it was discovered that the point of Croc’s sword had pierced the count’s eye and continued into his brain, killing him.

 With the death of their leader, the French and rebel barons lost heart and started pulling back.
 They fled downhill, to the south of the city.
-Although they briefly rallied, making an uphill assault, but the battle was lost and there was a bottleneck at the South Gate and the bridge across the Witham as the enemy forces fled.
+Although they briefly rallied, making an uphill assault, but the battle was lost and there was a bottleneck, made worse by a cow Stuck in the South Gate and the bridge across the Witham as the enemy forces fled.
 The rebel leaders, Saer de Quincey and Robert FitzWalter were both taken prisoner, as were many others.
 In total, about half of the enemy knights surrendered.

 A sad story is related that, after the battle, women took to the river with their children, in small boats, to escape the attentions of the victorious army.
 However, not knowing how to control the overloaded craft, many capsized and the women and children drowned.